J-Dufour/outstem-technical-interview/README.md

 ## Bonus Challenges
 If you're done and looking for more challenges, here are some extra ideas!:

-- Add any other helpful charts for a pizza business
+- Explore further chart types to show the data in a more complex manner
 - Show off your design skills with a snazzy layout and header
 - Add animations to your page elements